Matildenesheim/shinyApp/README.md

 The framework for TIBA is solely based on theoretical inferences, meaning the actual usability and UX for our end-users remains unknown.
 It is solely a conceptual framework and only developed for an exam project as a initial suggestion for a potential design.

 ### Contacts
-For further information feel free to connect with one of the authors [matildenesheim@hotmail.com](mailto:matildenesheim@hotmail.com?subject=[GitHub]%20TIBA) or on LinkedIn:
+For further information feel free to connect with one of the authors Matilde Nesheim on [matildenesheim@hotmail.com](mailto:matildenesheim@hotmail.com?subject=[GitHub]%20TIBA) or on LinkedIn:

 [<img align="left" alt="matildenesheim | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]